These are some of the questions we frequently get asked.

-There is evidence showing that signing promotes speech, as it takes the pressure off the child to respond verbally.
-Whilst concentrating on signing, quite often a child will vocalise without consciously having to think about it, with a greater degree of success than being put ‘on the spot’.
-There is also evidence that children who are encouraged to sign and see others signing to them, make more attempts to initiate communication to others than children who are not exposed to signing.
+There is evidence showing that signing promotes speech, as it takes the pressure off children to respond verbally.
+Whilst concentrating on signing, quite often children will vocalise without consciously having to think about it, with a greater degree of success than being put ‘on the spot’.
+There is also evidence that children who are encouraged to sign and see others signing to them, make more attempts to communicate with others than children who are not exposed to signing.

 Where do I find a sign that I don’t know?

-I want to use Baby Signing with my infant.
-Shall I just buy one of the books available?
+I want to use Baby Signing with my child

 I think my child needs Speech and Language Therapy.
-How do I arrange this?
+Who do I contact?

 If your child needs a VOCA, he/she should already be under the guidance of a Speech and Language Therapist, who will be able to advise you.

 A VOCA is an electronic device which is able to generate spoken words or printed text.
 The simplest VOCAs can store a single message recorded from an adult speaking into it.
 When a button or switch is pressed the recorded message is heard.

 We hope you have found these questions/answers useful.
 If there are any other questions you would like included on this page, contact us.